A Feature Weighted Mixed Naive Bayes Model for Monitoring Anomalies in the Fan System of a Thermal Power Plant: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the increasing intelligence and integration, a great number of two-valued variables (generally stored as 0 or 1 value) often exist in large-scale industrial processes.
-For instance, $17381$ variables are monitored in the No. 1 generator set of ZTPP, where two-valued variables are more than $8820$ \cite{MinWang2020CEP}.
-These two-valued variables mainly include status monitoring variables and numerical range variables, such as control command signal and vibration over-limit signal, which switch from one state to the other with less influence from process fluctuation noise.
+\IEEEPARstart{W}{ith} increasing intelligence and integration, a great number of two-valued variables (generally stored as 0 or 1 value) often exist in large-scale industrial processes.
+For instance, $17381$ variables are monitored in the No. 1 generator unit of the Zhoushan thermal power plant (ZTPP), where two-valued variables are more than $8820$.
+These two-valued variables mainly include status monitoring variables and numerical range variables, such as control command signals and vibration over-limit signals, which switch from one state to the other with less influence from process fluctuation noise.

-In order to insure the high safety and reliability of large-scale industrial processes, the problem of monitoring anomalies becomes more and more important.
-The timely and accurate abnormal monitoring can effectively reduce wasting resources, economic losses, and even casualties \cite{Yin7332754,2018Unsupervised,Anagnostou2018Observer,Zhang8859224,Ji2019Incipient,2020Multimode}.
-Among a large number of monitoring methods, data-driven techniques have attracted much attention with the advantages of requiring less system information and prior knowledge than model-based and expert experience methods \cite{Yin7509639,Yao2019Scalable,Agrawal2015Review,Gao2015A,Huang2019Nonlinear}.
-For example, principal component analysis (PCA) and its variants have been widely used in industrial processes \cite{Ricardo1996Identification,Li2000Recursive,Zhang8126223}.
-In order to detect quality-related faults, approaches based on partial least square (PLS) have been proposed \cite{Qin1998Recursive,2016Comprehensive}.
-When the training data contains both normal and abnormal working condition samples, linear discriminant analysis (LDA) has been developed \cite{He2005A}.
-In addition, many other machine learning methods, such as K-nearest neighbors (KNN) \cite{He2007Fault}, support vector machine (SVM) \cite{Achmad2007Support}, etc., have been applied in abnormal monitoring.
-In order to improve the detection performance, some methods suitable for non-stationary processes have also been proposed, such as cointegration analysis \cite{Yunyun2020Fault} and recursive transformed component statistical analysis \cite{Shangj2017Automatica}.
+In order to insure the high safety and reliability of large-scale industrial processes, the problem of monitoring anomalies becomes more and more important\cite{2019AYang,2020LatentZhu,2018Unsupervised,2020Dynamic,2017Incipient}.
+The timely and accurate abnormal monitoring can effectively reduce waste of resources, economic losses, and even casualties \cite{Kai2020Data,Anagnostou2018Observer,Zhang8859224,Ji2019Incipient,2020Distributed,2020Weighted}.
+Among a large number of monitoring methods, data-driven techniques have attracted much attention with the advantages of requiring less system information and prior knowledge than model-based and expert experience methods \cite{2018AnZhang,Yin7509639,2013Review,Yao2019Scalable,Agrawal2015Review,Gao2015A,Huang2019Nonlinear,MinWang2020IEEE}.
+For example, principal component analysis (PCA) and its variants have been widely used in industrial processes \cite{Ricardo1996Identification,Li2000Recursive}.
+In order to detect quality-related faults, approaches based on partial least square (PLS) analysis have been proposed \cite{Qin1998Recursive,2016Comprehensive}.
+When the training data contains both normal and abnormal working condition samples, linear discriminant analysis (LDA) has been utilized \cite{He2005A}.
+In addition, many other machine learning methods, such as K-nearest neighbors (KNN) \cite{He2007Fault}, support vector machine (SVM) \cite{Achmad2007Support}, etc., have also been applied in abnormal monitoring.